How to Install OpenClaw on a Psychz cVirtual VPS

 Step 14: Understand Where OpenClaw Stores Data

-In Docker Compose deployments, OpenClaw bind-mounts the configuration directory and workspace directory so they survive container replacement.
-These directories may include behavior configuration, provider OAuth or API key auth profiles, Gateway token environment variables, workspace files, logs, session files, and other runtime data.
+In a VPS deployment, OpenClaw state and workspace files may include configuration, provider auth profiles, Gateway token environment variables, workspace files, logs, session files, and other runtime data.

 - OpenClaw configuration files.